tedneward/Azgaarnoth/Creatures/Hobgoblin.md

 The Academy of Devastation believes that an academic approach to magic is a sign of weakness and inefficiency.
 A Warrior doesn’t Need to Know about metallurgy to wield a blade, so why should a Wizard care about where magic comes from?
 Devastators love to prove their superiority in battle by seeking out enemy spellcasters and destroying them.

+If they survive long enough, Devastators usually end up looking to join one of the Evocation-friendly [Mage Schools](/Organizations/MageSchools/MageSchools.md) to further their education, and return to their Legion even more frightening and powerful.

+---

 ## Iron Shadow
 *Medium humanoid (goblinoid), lawful evil*